dotnet/roslyn/Syntax-Visualizer.md

 ![fig20.png](http://download-codeplex.sec.s-msft.com/Download?ProjectName=roslyn&DownloadId=823150)

-## Closing / Disabling Syntax Visualizer
+## Closing and Disabling Syntax Visualizer
 The visualizer tool window can be closed at any time and once closed it should cease to have any impact.
 You can also disable / uninstall the visualizer extension completely using Tools –> Extensions and Updates in Visual Studio.